qiuxintao101/cobra/docs/detail.rst

 - mapping table (see :ref:`parameter_HOCOMOCO_mapping`)

-Lastly, some metadata files are needed that specify *diffTF*-specific and Snakemake-specific parameters.
+Lastly, some metadata files are needed that specify *CoBRA*-specific and Snakemake-specific parameters.
 They are explained in detail in the next sections.
 If this sounds complicated, don't worry, just take the example analysis, and you will understand within a few minutes what these files are:

 - a general configuration file (:ref:`configurationFile`)
 - a metadata file for the samples (:ref:`section_metadata`)